 NEIGHBORHOOD INPUT MEETING MON JUN 28, 2021.
 For a recording of the meeting, click here.

 PEVERLY HILL ROAD PROJECT REPORT BACK TO CITY COUNCIL, Mon Apr 19.
 For a recording of that meeting, click here.

 Lack of adequate drainage, narrow road cross section and right of way width have long been significant challenges to reconstruction of this busy roadway.
 The City has obtained a State/Federal grant to help fund improvements that will link the Middle Road/Portsmouth Plains area to the Route 1 corridor.
 The State funding for the project comes from the Federal Congestion Management and Air Quality program.
 The funding requires that the project be separated into distinct phases of Engineering/Conceptual Design, Preliminary Design, Final Design, and Construction.
 State and Federal review and approval of each phase of the project is required before the City can receive additional funding to proceed on to the next phase of the project.

 Based on public comments and feedback during the Conceptual Design stage, the preferred alternative provides a shared-use (bicycle and pedestrian) path on the south side of the roadway, and a sidewalk along the north side of the road.

-Once the state gives their approval on the Preliminary Design plans, the right-of-way process can begin, to obtain the necessary easements and land required to construct the project.
-Preparation of the Final Design plans would also commence at this time.
-It is expected that the right-of-way process and Final Design will take approximately a year, with construction possibly beginning as soon as 2021.
+The right-of-way process is now underway can begin to obtain the necessary easements and land required to construct the project.
+Preparation of the Final Design plans is also ongoing at this time.
+It is expected that the right-of-way process and Final Design will take approximately a year, with construction possibly beginning as soon as 2025.